-Sarah Faye earned her MA in Literature from California State University, Sacramento, and her BA in History from UC Davis.
+Sarah Faye earned her MA in English from California State University, Sacramento, and her BA in History from UC Davis.
 She also earned a Certificate in Teaching Composition and a Certificate in TESOL from California State University, Sacramento.
 English is her third language since she grew up in Brussels speaking French at school and Italian at home.

 In the classes she teaches for the University Writing Program, she focuses on the rhetorical situation and genre analysis, discourse communities, and the writing process.